Designing The Right Test Slates for Your Machine

 Contamination Condition

-According to the Pareto Principle, contamination is one of the key causes of 80% of machine failure.
-Contamination can take the form of solid contaminants which are quantified by using particle counting and ISO 4406:99 code.
-Meanwhile, moisture contamination is reported in parts per million (ppm).
+According to the Pareto Principle, contamination causes 80% of machine failures.
+Technicians measure solid contaminants using particle counting and the ISO 4406:99 code.
+They report moisture contamination in parts per million (ppm).

 Machine Wear Debris